Eloisa-R/File_Selection_Tool/README.md

 since the freelance translators have limited capacity.

 The tool uses a csv file with the list of product attribute files and another one with the capacities per target language.
-It outputs a txt file with the fata of the files that should be outsourced.
+It outputs a txt file with the data of the files that should be outsourced.